cambiatus/eosrpc-elixir-wrapper/README.md

 end
 ```

-You need to setup the Chain and Wallet URLs.
+You need to setup the Chain, Wallet and Account History URLs.
 This is the default configuration:

 ```elixir
 config :eosrpc, EOSRPC.Wallet,